nodiscc/xsrv/docs/installation/controller-preparation.md

 # Controller preparation

 A **controller** machine will be used for deployment and remote administration.
 The controller can be any laptop/desktop PC, dedicated server, VM or container where a SSH client, python and bash are available.
+The controller will connect to your [hosts](server-preparation.md) using SSH and perform configuration tasks remotely.
 On the controller:

 ```bash